masolimano/maneage/README-pipeline.md

- - **`README.md`**: Correct all the `XXXXX` place holders (name of your project, your own name, address of pipeline's online/remote repository).
-Read over the text and update it where necessary to fit your project.
+ - **`README.md`**: Correct all the `XXXXX` place holders (name of your project, your own name, address of pipeline's online/remote repository, link to download dependencies and etc).
+Generally, read over the text and update it where necessary to fit your project.
 Don't forget that this is the first file that is displayed on your online repository and also your colleagues will first be drawn to read this file.
 Therefore, make it as easy as possible for them to start with.
 Also check and update this file one last time when you are ready to publish your work (and its reproduction pipeline).

  - **Your first commit**: You have already made some small and basic changes in the steps above and you are in the `master` branch.
 So, you